-Until I visited the new LEGO Store that opened up in Rockefeller Center last week I never realized just how much New York City needed a store devoted to tiny plastic building bricks.
-This colorful showpiece of a store has so much to offer brick building kids and their parents-much more than just shopping!
-It is a total LEGO experience from the LEGO brick masterpieces throughout the store to the unique products for sale plus they will also be offering regularly scheduled events and programs for kids and LEGO birthday parties in the shop.
-LEGO fever is set to take over NYC with the grand opening of the Rock Center store on Tuesday, June 29, 2010.
-Don’t miss the fun participatory events, special guests and special shopping perks.
+Until I visited the new Lego Store that opened up in Rockefeller Center last week I never realized just how much New York City needed a store devoted to tiny plastic building bricks.
+This colorful showpiece of a store has so much to offer brick building kids and their parents, much more than just shopping!
+It is a total Lego experience from the Lego brick masterpieces throughout the store to the unique products for sale plus occasional events.
+So get ready for Lego fever!

-The first thing you will notice as you walk through the doors are the iconic New York City landmarks created in LEGOs all over the store.
+The first thing you will notice as you walk through the doors are the iconic New York City landmarks created in Legos all over the store.
 Some in little portholes you have to bend down to see others in huge window displays and some perched in corners.
-These recreations are amazing and even the kids will recognize them: The George Washington Bridge complete with a little red lighthouse, The Stock Exchange, the Empire State Building, The Guggenheim, The UN and The Statue of Liberty to just name a few.
-There is a massive Chinese New Year-styled dragon snaking his way across the ceiling of the store entirely made of LEGOs (of course.)
-But the centerpiece display is a phenomenal LEGO brick recreation of Rockefeller Center down to the smallest detail including the perfect miniature replica of the LEGO Store.
-(Look for the dragon on the outside of the plastic building.)
+These recreations are amazing and even the kids will recognize them: The George Washington Bridge complete with a Little Red Lighthouse, the Stock Exchange, the Empire State Building, the Guggenheim, the UN and the Statue of Liberty to just name a few.
+But the centerpiece display is a phenomenal Lego brick recreation of Rockefeller Center down to the smallest detail including the perfect miniature replica of the Lego Store.

 There are lots of places to interact with LEGOs, like the very cool 3D animation gizmo called the “digital box” where you can scan specific products and watch them come to life on the screen—planes and helicopters fly, cars drive and so on.
-There are workstations all around the store with an endless supply of open ended LEGOs to work with and computer stations set up to visit the LEGO universe online.

-If you have a LEGO maniac, the store offers some fun brick building events and programs.
-Like the LEGO Club, where pre registration and $25 bucks lets kids sign up to work on LEGO projects with other like minded kids on Saturday mornings before the store opens for business.
-Or try to make it to the monthly give away of 250 seasonal LEGO mini-models to build on site and then take home.
-In July they are throwing a minifigure speed build event where kids can compete against each other to make LEGO minifigure people the fastest.
+If you have a Lego maniac, the store offers some occasional brick building events and programs.
+Like the Lego Club, where preregistration and $25 bucks lets kids sign up to work on Lego projects with other like minded kids on Saturday mornings before the store opens for business.

-It sounds like a play center, but it is a retail store, with a lot of cool LEGO stuff to buy.
-Like the build your own minifigures where kids or adults can put together 3 little people and customize them with bodies, heads and other accessories like police hats and coffee cups and pack them up in a real looking package for $9.99.
+It sounds like a play center, but it is a retail store, with a lot of cool Lego stuff to buy.
+Like the build-your-own mini-figures where kids or adults can put together three little people and customize them with bodies, heads and other accessories like police hats and coffee cups and pack them up in a real looking package.

 There is also the totally cool, bright and modern “pick a brick” wall that you just have see to believe.
-A giant white wall with clear plastic pods sticking off of it filled with millions of LEGOs in every shapes, colors and size imaginable—plus nifty extras like wheels and flowers.
-A small tub can be filled up for $7.99 and a large tub for $14.99.
-This is totally useful for kids who have specific designs in mind and may need 100 white LEGOs to create an airplane or other specific needs that aren’t met in the boxed sets.
+A giant white wall with clear plastic pods sticking off of it filled with millions of Legos in all shapes, colors and sizes imaginable—plus nifty extras like wheels and flowers.
+This is totally useful for kids who have specific designs in mind and may need 100 white Legos to create an airplane or other specific needs that aren’t met in the boxed sets.